Wednesday 21 June 2017 | 09:30-18:30

 - B. Ruby Rich, Professor, Social Documentation Program and Film, UC Santa Cruz

 - Prof. Ian Christie, Anniversary Professor of Film and Media History, Birkbeck

 - Dr. Catherine Grant, Senior Lecturer in Film Studies, Sussex and filmmaker

 - Chaired by Dr. Janet McCabe, Birkbeck, University of London.

 16:00-18:00 | Session 3 | Social Change On Screen: Screening Social Documentary

 Connecting to BIMI and the Essay Film Festival, this session will engage with Rich’s current pedagogical and curatorial focus on emerging forms of documentary that engage systemic injustice and foreground radical communities and solutions at a moment when documentary is more visible and popular than ever in the UK, with the growth of Sheffield Doc/Fest, the development of dedicated documentary screening spaces and programmes at independent cinemas, and the introduction of initiatives like The Guardian’s commissioning of documentary.

 Considering the impact of digital technologies, globalized media, austerity politics and emergent grassroots responses, the panelists will debate the knotty question of film and moving image’s impact on real-world communities and politics, and the strategic use of media tools by grassroots activists.
 Documentary is news – but it’s in danger of getting lost in the constant media stream, so how can curators and critics help urgent films stand out?

 - Andrea Luka Zimmerman, filmmaker

-- Treasa O’Brien, filmmaker, activist and PhD doctoral candidate
+- Treasa O’Brien, filmmaker, activist and PhD doctoral candidate at Westminster

 - Elhum Shakerifar, social documentary film producer and programmer